Embird Embroidery Software

 Animation of motif

-Angle defines the direction of motif rows.
+The Angle defines the orientation of the motif rows.

 Grid